 The #GRMAGaillimh scheme is designed to encourage those with very little Irish in the business community to use the language in their day to day business.

-Gaillimh le Gaeilge relaunched the campaign #GRMAGaillimh this week with a video highlighting the city’s unique and special character attributed to Galway’s bilingual statusThe aim of the video is to encourage those with little Irish to Give Gaeilge a Go by incorporating “Dia duit, Slán and Go raibh maith agat” into their day-to-day dealings.
+Gaillimh le Gaeilge relaunched the campaign #GRMAGaillimh with a video highlighting the city’s unique and special character attributed to Galway’s bilingual statusThe aim of the video is to encourage those with little Irish to Give Gaeilge a Go by incorporating “Dia duit, Slán and Go raibh maith agat” into their day-to-day dealings.

 The newly released video, created by Gaillimh le Gaeilge and produced by GK Media invites us to experience the charisma and charm that bilingualism has created in the city as you see, hear and feel the language when walking through the streets of Galway.
 Like the narrator tells us in the video “It’s the ‘Dia dhuit/Slán/GRMA’ on the streets of Galway that make Galway….
 Gaillimh.”
 The video focuses on a young girl who we follow as she makes her way to work, popping in and out of shops and greeting those whom she meets along the way i nGaeilge.